RMIT-COSC1127-1125-AI24/ai24-prolog-lab/README.md

 # AI24 Prolog Lab

 This repository contains all of the Prolog code for Harry Porter's AI24 Prolog lab.
 All exercises are contained in the `lab-exercises.pl` file.
+Slides can be found [HERE](https://docs.google.com/presentation/d/1v4VheQV_1av5fuA6vZA9DPMU3qkdDzi-m534i1oMG6M/edit#slide=id.p).

 ## Databases